 Not Ranked - Mimmy

-Mimmy is not a ranked assassin, rather a character in Henry 's dream, similar to the characters in "Bizarre Jerry 5" and "Pure White Giant Glastonbury" .
+A "loli"-style character with giant robotic arms, Mimmy is not a ranked assassin, or even a real person.
+Rather, she is a character in Henry 's dream, similar to the characters in "Bizarre Jerry 5" and "Pure White Giant Glastonbury" .

 Travis' default Beam Katana carried over from No More Heroes.
 It features a contracting tip that shrinks into the hilt that extends when Travis activates it.

 The Camelia Mk-III is a modified version of Travis' final NMH beam katana, the Tsubaki MK- III, the weapon created by Travis' former mentor, Thunder Ryu.